Concentus Musicus Vienna

 Wolfgang Amadeus Mozart

-Rondo in C major, KV 373
+Symphony in C major, KV 551, "Jupiter Symphony"

 Concentus Musicus Vienna

-Stefan Gottfried | conductor
+Stefan Gottfried, conductor

 PROGRAM